Santhoshkumaradoss/Santhoshkumaradoss/README.md

 - 👋 Hi, I’m @Santhoshkumaradoss
 - 👀 I’m interested in programming and developement
-- 🌱 I’m currently kotlin
+- 🌱 I’m currently learning kotlin
 - 💞️ I’m looking to collaborate on development
 - 📫 How to reach me santhoshkumaradoss20@gmail.com